When to Schedule Your Newborn Photos: A Practical Guide for Real Life

 Around 5 days can be ideal if you feel ready and you’d like to capture your baby as close to birth as possible.

 Around 21 days can work very well if your family needs a little more breathing room after birth.
 Sometimes that’s about recovery.
-Sometimes it’s about the baby needing extra time, such as jaundice, a NICU stay, or other early medical factors.
+Sometimes it’s about the baby needing extra time due to jaundice, a NICU stay, or other early medical factors.

 A Truthful Note About Timelines

-I’ve photographed 4-week-old babies who slept through the entire session, allowing me to pose them to capture more challenging shots that parents wanted.
+I’ve photographed 4-week-old babies who slept through the entire session, allowing me to pose them for more challenging shots that parents wanted.
 And I’ve photographed babies 5–10 days old who were less sleepy and very sensitive to posing.

 That’s why I don’t recommend getting attached to a specific window.
-Unexpected things happen, and every timeframe can be beautiful in its own way.
+Unexpected things happen, and each window gives us a slightly different kind of gallery.

 What matters most is working with an experienced photographer who can come in with a plan and adjust it based on how your baby is responding, without making you feel like something is “going wrong.”